 For over seven decades Wendy spent some of every year in the area, for most of that time with her husband Clive Lawrence.
 In the twenty years (after the death of her father) from 1971 to 1991 they looked forward to living at the cabin during the summer and early fall months.

 Wendy loved to walk the woods.
 She believed in the inherent pleasure, value and aesthetics of quiet immersion in a forest.
 Her hope was that such experiences by visitors to this place would instill appreciation similar to that of her own and her family.

 In 1998 the Pfeiffer Nature Center and Foundation was established.
 It consists of the 188 acres of property donated by Wendy Pfeiffer Lawrence.
 In 2002, an additional 460 acres were added to the Nature Center due to the generosity of Col. Charles Eshelman.

 Pfeiffer Nature Center is a tax-exempt, not-for-profit organization committed to building a foundation of knowledge, understanding and appreciation of the intrinsic values and aesthetic qualities of the natural world while instilling a sense of responsibility and stewardship for the natural world within the global community.

 The Nature Center is supported by donations, annual memberships, endowment, and event sponsorships.
-We produce a quarterly newsletter, The Ovenbird, which is distributed to members.
+We produce a newsletter, The Ovenbird, which is distributed to members.